-Bermuda sand really is pink, and the lifestyle is decidedly British.
-Ride around the island on motor scooters and bicycles.
-Shop in the upscale stores for fine products from around the world.
-Try Bermuda's distinctively spicy cuisine.
+Hit the beach in Bermuda, where the sand really is pink.
 Snorkel or scuba-dive on the beautiful barrier reef.
-Play golf in Bermuda on one of the 8 world famous courses.
+Get around by ferry, bus, motor scooter or bicycle.
+Shop in upscale stores for fine products from around the world.
+Try the distinctively spicy cuisine.
+Play golf on one of the world famous courses.

 Hamilton is the capital and commercial, entertainment and shopping center of Bermuda.
 The city's focal point is Front Street, lined with turn-of-the-century Victorian buildings in bright pastels.
 Many buildings have overhanging verandahs, where you can linger over lunch and watch the boats ferry across the harbour.
 Attractions include the Bermuda Cathedral, the Historical Society Museum and the Bermuda National Gallery.
 Fort Hamilton offers a bird's-eye view of Hamilton Harbour.